Afek-Sakaju/dog-adopters/README.md

 ---

-To create the project i used some packages as you can see :
+In order to create this project i used some packages as you can see :

 | packages-list         |  version |
 | :-------------------- | -------: |